 Arrowhead Regional Corrections is governed by an eight-member Board composed of one member appointed from each of the participating counties' Boards of Commissioners, except for St. Louis County, which has three members appointed by its Board.
 In addition, the right to have an additional member is annually rotated among Carlton, Cook, Koochiching, and Lake Counties.
 Arrowhead Regional Corrections is financed through state grants and contributions from the participating counties.
-Carlton County provided \$1,929,579 in funding in 2018.
+Carlton County provided \$1,939,248 in funding in 2019.

-Arrowhead Regional Corrections 211 West Second Street, Suite 450 Duluth, Minnesota 55802
+Separate financial information can be obtained from: Arrowhead Regional Corrections, 211 West Second Street, Suite 450, Duluth, Minnesota 55802.